Marganotvke/win10-zen-transparency-mod/readme.md

 Install (Sine mod)[https://github.com/CosmoCreeper/Sine], then directly install this repo from there.

+(This should be compatible zen mod but Im too lazy to fix it)

 In sine mod, add the following address to the manual install address input:
 ```Marganotvke/win10-zen-transparency-mod/tree/main/theme```